 Tips to help your instruction in this activity or help to get you started!

-If you have never done stop motion animation before, check out our Tips and Tricks on how to create these fun and engaging videos!
+If you have never done stop motion animation before learn how to create these fun and engaging videos!

 Check out the templates page for help using templates for student projects or instructional videos using stop motion.